Crawford State Park Heritage Site

-Crawford State Park Heritage Site is a 49-acre, forested day-use park featuring Gardner Cave, a unique and tour-worthy cavern.
+Crawford State Park Heritage Site is a 40-acre, forested day-use park featuring Gardner Cave, a unique and tour-worthy cavern.

-The park provides one kitchen shelter without electricity, plus two sheltered and 11 unsheltered picnic tables.
+The park provides one picnic shelter without electricity, plus two sheltered and 11 unsheltered picnic tables.
 A restroom is also provided.
 All are available first come, first served.

 - The main activity at Crawford State Park Heritage Site is touring Gardner Cave.
 With large groups and holidays, extra tours can be given.
 Park staff limits tour size to 25 people.
 A call before arrival will help in accommodating large groups.
 Call Crawford State Park at (509) 446-4065.